TRAINING AND TESTING IN THE AFTT STUDY AREA

-For decades, Navy training and testing areas within the AFTT Study Area have provided a safe and realistic environment for training Sailors and testing systems.
+For decades, training and testing areas within the AFTT Study Area have provided a safe and realistic environment for training Sailors, Marines, Coast Guardsmen and the testing of platforms and weapons systems.

-The proximity of these areas to naval homeports allows for:
+The proximity of these areas to homeports allows for:

-Training Sailors close to home also maximizes their training time and reduces time away from their families.
+Training close to home also maximizes training time and reduces Sailors, Marines, and Coast Guardsmen’s time away from their families.

 IMPORTANCE OF REALISTIC TRAINING AND TESTING

-The AFTT Study Area provides the air and sea space necessary to conduct Navy research, development, testing, and evaluation activities (“testing activities”) to ensure vessels, aircraft, and weapons systems operate as intended.
-Conducting testing activities in varying marine environments, such as differing water depths, seafloor types, salinity levels, and other ocean conditions, and in replicated warfighting environments allows for accurate evaluation of systems before use by Sailors during deployment.
+In addition to adequate training, the AFTT Study Area provides the air and sea space necessary to conduct research, development, testing, and evaluation activities (“testing activities”) to ensure vessels, aircraft, and weapons systems operate as intended.
+Conducting testing activities in varying marine environments, such as differing water depths, seafloor types, salinity levels, and other ocean conditions, and in replicated warfighting environments allows for accurate evaluation of systems before use by Sailors during operations.

 TRAINING ACTIVITIES IN THE AFTT STUDY AREA

-The Navy must maintain a rigorous, comprehensive training regimen to ensure ships are prepared to deploy on schedule and Sailors are ready to carry out their duties as required.
-Sailors participate in four levels of at-sea training, from learning basic skills to working with other military services.
+Sailors, Marines, and Coast Guardsmen must maintain a rigorous, comprehensive training regimen to ensure ships, aircraft, and submarines are prepared to deploy on schedule and personnel are ready to carry out their duties as required.
+Sailors, Marines, and Coast Guardsmen participate in four levels of at-sea training, from learning basic skills to working with other military services.
 This training includes:

-- Basic level training, consisting of individuals, small groups of personnel, or a single crew (ship, submarine, or aircraft) training on its own.
+Basic level training, which consists of individuals, small groups of personnel, or a single crew (ship, submarine, or aircraft) training on its own.

 TESTING ACTIVITIES IN THE AFTT STUDY AREA

-Testing activities conducted in the AFTT Study Area are important for maintaining readiness.
+Testing activities conducted in the AFTT Study Area are a critical component to maintaining readiness.
 Research and development of new technologies by the U.S. Department of Defense occurs continually to ensure the U.S. military can counter new and emerging threats.
-These technologies must be tested and evaluated before use by the fleet.
+These technologies must be tested and evaluated before use.
 Testing activities may include:

-- Acquisition of technologically advanced vessels, aircraft, and systems to support Navy missions.
+Acquisition of technologically advanced vessels, aircraft, and systems to support missions.